Sault Ste. Marie

 The Great Lakes Shipwreck Historical Society’s offices are located in the historic U.S. Weather Bureau Building, just 200 feet from the MacArthur Lock.
 This building was erected in 1899 to allow forecasters to hand-carry weather forecasts to upbound and downbound vessels.
 Study of the U.S. Weather Service reveals that it was originally created in response to an appalling loss of life in shipwrecks on the Great Lakes.

 Beside housing administrative offices of the Great Lakes Shipwreck Historical Society, the Weather Bureau also offers public exhibits, a Shipwreck Coast Museum Store sales area, and paper archives of the Shipwreck Society.
-This building is open to the public weekdays from 10 am to 4 pm during the winter months.
+This building is open to the public weekdays from 10 am to 4 pm during the summer months.
 Archives are available for public viewing by appointment; please call 800-635-1742 for more information.